What is a construction manager?

 Step 4: Seek certification

-Step 6: Apply for construction management positions
+Step 6: Apply for jobs

 How much do construction managers make?

-For construction managers, compensation is largely influenced by factors such as level of education, amount of experience, type of project, geographical location, and the size of the company.
+For construction managers, compensation is largely influenced by their level of education, amount of experience, type of project, geographical location, and company size.
 More specifically, acquiring advanced degrees and extensive industry experience can lead to higher pay.
-Similarly, larger, more complex projects typically offer higher compensation.
-Other factors impacting earnings include the cost of living and labor demand within certain regions as well as the financial capacity of the employing company.

-- Oil and Gas Extraction – $109,680
+- Oil and Gas Extraction: $109,680

-- Magnetic and Optical Media – $101,120
+- Magnetic and Optical Media: $101,120

-- Specialty Hospitals – $99,450
+- Specialty Hospitals: $99,450

-- Office Administrative Services – $98,560
+- Office Administrative Services: $98,560

-- Scientific Research and Development Services – $95,500
+- Scientific Research and Development Services: $95,500

-- New Jersey – $117,410
+- New Jersey: $117,410

-- New York – $111,370
+- New York: $111,370

-- Delaware – $97,410
+- Delaware: $97,410

-- Alaska – $106,760
+- Alaska: $106,760

-- Rhode Island – $102,100
+- Rhode Island: $102,100

 The average national salary for a Construction Manager is: